SkooveLearn PianoDownload on the App Store

 What are chord progressions?

-We can define a chord progression (also called harmonic progression) as a sequence of chords, ordered one after another.
-Notice that order is important here since the effect that a chord can have depends largely on what happens before and after it appears.
-Consider, for instance, the following chord progression
+We can define a chord progression (also called harmonic progression) as a sequence of chords, in succession.
+The order of the chords is important as the effect that a chord can have depends heavily on context.
+Take a look at the following C major chord progression.

-• A chord progression can have chord repetitions or no repetitions at all
+• A chord progression can have repetitions or no repetitions at all.

-• The number of chords in a chord progression can vary greatly, but are usually between 4 and 8 chords long.
+• The number of chords in a chord progression can vary greatly but are usually between 4 and 8 bars long.

 Common chord progressions